swaters86/swaters86.github.io/README.md

 ### To Do

-- Make it so IDs attributes and values are not genrated for healdine tags (Hexo Issue)
+- Make it so ID attributes and values are not genrated for healdine tags (Hexo Issue)

 - Make class names better by making them semantic